huggingface/transformers/docs/source/en/tasks/mask_generation.md

 To do point prompting, pass the input point to the processor, then take the processor output and pass it to the model for inference.
 To post-process the model output, pass the outputs and `original_sizes` and `reshaped_input_sizes` we take from the processor's initial output.
-We need to pass these since processor resizes the image, and the output needs to be extrapolated.
+We need to pass these since the processor resizes the image, and the output needs to be extrapolated.

 ```python
 input_points = [[[2592, 1728]]] # point location of the bee